Ja'Corey Brooks: Professional career

 Brooks signed with the Washington Commanders as an undrafted free agent on May 8, 2025.
-He was waived on August 26, 2025, and signed with their practice squad the following day.
+He was waived by the team on August 26, and was re-signed to their practice squad the following day.
+On November 29, the Commanders placed Brooks on the practice squad injured list.
+He signed a reserve/futures contract with the Commanders on January 5, 2026.
+Brooks was released by Washington on June 2.